StatCan/egp-crn/docs/source/road_network_collapse/meshblock_creation.rst

     Figure: Editing process overview.

-The source layer ``egp_data.gpkg|layer=nrn_bo_<source>`` will contain new attributes for each validation executed by the script (v101, v102, v301, etc.), if that validation actually returned results.
+The source layer ``crn.gpkg|layer=crn_<source>`` will contain new attributes for each validation executed by the script (v101, v102, v301, etc.), if that validation actually returned results.
 The values of these attributes will be 1 or 0, indicating whether or not that record was flagged by that validation.
 Use this data to edit the records.

 QGIS Project
 ------------